apexeno/CS-44-Data-Science-and-Analytics/README.md

 ## What didn't work well

-- **Regression R² is misleading.** The 0.878 R² is mostly autocorrelation — stock prices are serially correlated, so the model learns "tomorrow ≈ today."
+- **Regression R² is misleading.** The 0.878 R² is mostly autocorrelation, stock prices are serially correlated, so the model learns "tomorrow ≈ today."
 The RMSE of ₹55 on a ₹2,200 stock (~2.5% error) is too noisy to trade on.
-- **Classification doesn't beat the baseline.** 55.9% vs 56.3% — the model
+- **Classification doesn't beat the baseline.** 55.9% vs 56.3% : the model
   actually underperforms always predicting "Down."
 It's heavily biased toward that class (Up recall is only 10%).
 Price-only features lack the signal to reliably call daily direction.
-- **No external features.** Limiting ourselves to price-derived indicators (SMA, RSI, lagged returns) leaves out volume dynamics, macro data, and sentiment — all of which could help but are out of scope for this submission.
+- **No external features.** Limiting ourselves to price-derived indicators (SMA, RSI, lagged returns) leaves out volume dynamics, macro data, and sentiment, all of which could help but are out of scope for this submission.

 ## How to run